Tire Sidewall Damage: How Much Damage Is Too Much?

 Auto 5754 Punctured tire

-Punctures usually affect the tire’s tread – but not always.
+Punctures typically affect the tire’s tread – but not always.

 A puncture is any pointed object penetrating through the rubber surface.
-The most common examples are screws, nails, glass shards, and razor-like rock fragments.
+The most common examples are screws, nails, glass fragments, and sharp rock fragments.

-A puncture could impact the tire sidewall in rarer (but still possible and not uncommon) cases.
+A puncture could affect the tire sidewall in less common (but still possible and not uncommon) cases.

-For instance, a screw might penetrate through the tread near the edge.
-It might then poke through the sidewall, too.
+For instance, a screw might penetrate through the tread near the rim.
+It might then pierce through the sidewall, too.

-If any tread punctures are too near the sidewall, they can’t be patched anyway.
+If any tread punctures are too near to the sidewall, they can’t be patched anyway.

-Whether the foreign body stays in your tire or not, puncture damage to the sidewall is terminal.
-You’ll need a new tire in all circumstances.
+Whether the foreign body stays in your tire or not, puncture damage to the sidewall is fatal.
+You’ll need a new tire in all situations.

 Deterioration